chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``fluid density`` parameter is the fluid density used in the force calculation of the resolved CFD-DEM.
 This parameter is redundant with others in the solver and will be removed in the upcoming code modification.

 * The subsection ``gravity`` defines the value of the gravity used in the simulation.
-This gravity can be defined as a function that evolved in time and space.
+This gravity can be defined as a function that evolves in time and space.
 Each component of the ``Function expression`` corresponds respectively to its magnitude in X, Y, and Z.

 * The subsection ``particle info 0`` is used to define relevant information that is specific to the particle with id 0.
 For each particle with the index ``n``, a new subsection name ``particle info n`` should be defined with relevant information.